PhaniTejaPMSS/activeeye-object-detector/README.md

 ## Overview

 * This project features an object detection website where users can upload videos, which are then processed by a Flask backend to detect objects.
-The frontend is built using React JS [Vite], and the backend is built using Flask.
+* The frontend is built using React JS [Vite], and the backend is built using Flask.
 The processed video is saved in the 'static' folder inside the server folder.
-* This repository uses pre-trained MobileNet-SSD v3 model for Object Detection.
+* This backend uses pre-trained SSD MobileNet v3 model for Object Detection.
 The model uses COCO dataset for training.
 The COCO dataset consists of 80 classes of objects.
 [View Data](https://github.com/pjreddie/darknet/blob/master/data/coco.names)

 ![Home Page](https://github.com/PhaniTejaPMSS/activeeye-object-detector/assets/109794469/2521c407-7aa1-427a-9139-3fc7fb431377)

 ## Features

 - **Video Upload**: Users can upload videos directly from the website.
-- **Object Detection**: Utilizes advanced model SSD-MobileNetV3 to detect objects in the uploaded videos.
+- **Object Detection**: Utilizes advanced model SSD MobileNet v3 to detect objects in the uploaded videos.
-- **Processed Video Output**: Saves the processed video with detected objects in the server's static folder.
+- **Processed Video Output**: Saves the processed video with detected objects in the server's `static` folder.

 ## Project Structure
 ```